DK27ss/HunnyFinance-Earn-Manipulation/README.md

 ### Principal Manipulation

 The `principal` recalculation logic in `unstake()` must be removed.
-A user's principal should only ever decrease by the explicit amount of capital they are withdrawing.
-It should never be inferred from a volatile token balance.
+A user `principal` should only ever decrease by the explicit amount of capital they are withdrawing, It should never be inferred from a volatile token balance.

 ```solidity
 // Recommended logic for principal decrease